 - Proposals should not duplicate previously awarded grant projects unless presented as a continuation or update to a former topic.
 Previously awarded grants can be found by selecting this link: Previously awarded grant projects

 Proposals must be submitted electronically.
 Applicants are encouraged to submit proposals prior to the deadline.
-Submissions must be made to firstname.lastname@example.org by March 16, 2020 (11:59 pm CDT).
+Submissions must be made to firstname.lastname@example.org by March 15, 2021 (11:59 pm Central Time).
 Questions regarding the submission process should also be sent to this same email address.
 Late proposals will not be accepted.